yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 ## Pervasive Monitoring

 Some organizations, and even some countries perform pervasive monitoring on their constituents {{RFC7258}}.
-This often takes the form of SSL proxies.
+This often takes the form of always-active SSL proxies.
 Because of the TOFU property, this protocol does not provide any security in such cases.

 ## Server-Side Error Detection {#server_error}